-Which means you won't need to press down too hard when writing.
+Which means you shouldn't press down too hard when writing.

-A smidge of pressure on the nib is all you need to get the ink flowing.
+A smidge of pressure on the nib of the fountain pen is all you need to get the ink flowing.

 Simply allow your arm to guide your pen across the paper.

-Pressing down too hard on your fountain pen when writing also damages the nib, leaving it aslant.
+Pressing down too hard on your fountain pen while writing will damage the nib, leaving it aslant.
 You might also pierce through your paper or leave unsavory blotches of ink on your work.

 Image by Simply4D tutoriales